 Loggers that are plug-and-play sealed units are preprogrammed in the office to send data once a day to the host.
 This preserves the battery life.
-These units can be forced on line by the installer, so again there shouldn't be any problem with ensuring data is being received by the host before the installer leaves the site.
+These units can be forced online by the installer, so there should be no problem with ensuring data is being received by the host before the installer leaves the site.

-There are always going to be times/places where final commissioning can't be carried out on the day (river in flood so can't pump) and therefore a second site visit may be required.
-The keything that will help problem solve the commissioning is for the installer to take meter readings before and after pumping.
-It is recommended to conduct both a shortterm and long term test.
+There are times where final commissioning cannot be carried out on the day (e.g. the river is in flood so the installer cannot pump water) and therefore a second site visit may be required.
+Core information to be gathered during commissioning is for the installer to take meter readings before and after pumping.
+It is recommended to conduct both a short term and long term test.